tengyifei/website/posts/javascript-closure-functional-expression-equality.markdown

 featured: true
 ---

 Lately I made a mistake which I thought to be pretty prevalent among JavaScript beginners.
 More importantly, it revealed a subtle cross-browser JavaScript inconsistency regarding function declarations.
-I hope this article can clarify things a bit.
+I hope this article can clarify things a bit.<!--more-->

 ## The inception